 Service learning directly relates to civic responsibility and ties to the philanthropic sector by students learning through the completion of projects within communities.
 Examples of organizations supporting service learning include Youth Service America, the Points of Light Foundation and the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.

 Key Related Ideas

-Service learning is a way in which people learn civic responsibility.
-Through service learning, citizens participate in projects to help or serve the needs of other people.
-By getting their hands dirty and actually doing work, citizens experience the value and impact of giving to people and learn to be productive members of society.
+Service-learning is a process of learning civic responsibility that involves problem-solving and learning about issues and interacting with community.
+Through service learning, citizens participate in projects to help or serve the identified needs of the community.
+By learning about community assets and needs and actually doing work, citizens experience the value and impact of giving to people and learn to be productive members of society.

 Volunteering is a form of civic responsibility, which involves the giving of time or labor without the expectation of monetary compensation.
 Many people volunteer through local churches, animal shelters or food banks.
 Volunteering allows citizens the opportunity to share their skills and talents as well as the to learn new skills while helping those in need of assistance.